aitorfirm/LOTUXorg/README.md

 #### Question 1

 Are the vulnerabilities 0-days?
-Yes, they are not fixed.
+Yes,,,

 #### Question 2